Virtualization Vs Containerization: 6 Key Differences

 Virtualization saves infrastructure costs by spanning multiple virtual machines on a single host server.
 However, it lacks support for application management and also requires a significant amount of resources to run.

 Containerization, on the other hand, allows you to easily bundle your application code with all the dependencies it requires to run.
-With that said, you should use containerization for building software applications.
+With that said, you should use containerization to build software applications.

 Can I apply containerization inside a virtual machine?